 The bottom line is that any changes to your account that you did not perform may point to a security breach.
 Luckily, there are ways to reduce your risk of becoming a victim.

-Create a Complex Password and Keep it Safe
+1. Create a Complex Password and Keep it Safe (password protect youtube videos)

 The first step for protecting your YouTube channel is to create a unique password.
 As YouTube is a Google service, a breach of your YouTube account may expose information from the rest of the Google services that you use, including Gmail.